John Porteous (soldier): Death

-However, public resentment at a possible reprieve was such that a plot to murder Captain Porteous was hatched, and when the authorities heard of this, it was decided to increase the guard at the Tolbooth prison.
-However, on the evening before this was due to happen, a large crowd of over four thousand gathered at Portsburgh, west of the city.
+However, public resentment at a possible reprieve was such that a plot to kill Captain Porteous was hatched.
+On finding this out, the authorities in Edinburgh decided to increase the city guard at the Tolbooth.
+However, that evening just before this could happen, a four-thousand strong crowd gathered at Portsburgh, west of the city.

-Making their way across the Grassmarket to the Cowgate and up the High Street, the mob converged on the Tolbooth, where they were eventually able to overpower the guards.
-Porteous was dragged from his cell and up the Lawnmarket towards the West Bow and the Grassmarket, where he was lynched from a dyer's pole, using a rope taken from a local draper's shop.
-After a short while, he was dragged down and stripped of his nightgown and shirt, which was then wrapped around his head before he was hauled up again.
-However, the mob had not tied his hands and, as he struggled free, they broke his arm and shoulder, while another attempted to set light to his naked foot.
-He was taken down a further time and cruelly beaten before being hung up again.
-He died a short while later, just before midnight on 7 September 1736.
+The mob made its way across the Grassmarket to the Cowgate and up the High Street before converging on the Tolbooth where they overpowered the out-numbered guards.
+Porteous was dragged from his cell and paraded down Lawnmarket, West Bow and onto Grassmarket.
+It was here that Porteous was brutally lynched up a short alleyway named Hunters Close.
+First he was hanged from a dyer's pole using a rope taken from a local draper's shop.
+After being choked for a while, the pole was lowered and he was stripped of his nightgown and shirt, which was wrapped around his head before he was hauled up again.
+However, as his hands had been untied to remove his clothes, this time he managed to struggle free.
+In retaliation his arm and shoulder were broken, and his foot set alight.
+After being hanged a third time, he was taken down again and viciously beaten before being hanged one last time.
+After the mob had dispersed, the battered body of Porteous was recovered by an armed detachment of the City Guard at around midnight on 7 September 1736.

-The spot where Porteous died is today marked by a memorial plate in the Grassmarket.
+The location of Hunters Close where Porteous was brutally killed is today marked by a memorial plate erected in 2000 by the Porteous Association.
 The site of the Tolbooth is marked by paving stones arranged in the form of a heart, "The Heart of Midlothian".
 Tour guides will say that, even today, passers-by will spit on the spot, a tradition originally intended to demonstrate their contempt for the hated Tolbooth.

 Porteous was buried in Greyfriars Kirkyard, Edinburgh, on 9 September, near the westmost wall of the original graveyard.
 For more than two hundred years, the grave was marked by a small square stone with the single letter P and the date 1736.
 In 1973, this was replaced with a headstone of Craigleith stone, bearing the inscription "John Porteous, a captain of the City Guard of Edinburgh, murdered September 7, 1736.
 All Passion Spent, 1973".